yemi2favours/m2pi.ca/content/authors/pboya415/_index.md

   role: Fotech Solutions Project Member

 ---
-Biostatistics graduate student with more than 2 years experience in statistical analysis and modeling.\\
+<p>Biostatistics graduate student with more than 2 years experience in statistical analysis and modeling.</p>
-Solid background in mathematics, statistics and programming skills.
-Proficient in SAS, Python, R, Matlab, Microsoft Office and Latex.\\
+<p>Solid background in mathematics, statistics and programming skills.
+Proficient in SAS, Python, R, Matlab, Microsoft Office and Latex.</p>
-Currently working as a trainee in Teaching Consultant Center in university and academic tutor until Jan, 2020.\\
+<p>Currently working as a trainee in Teaching Consultant Center in university and academic tutor until Jan, 2020.</p>